-65. 6: Comply or explain Board/ remuneration committee B.8.1 The remuneration committee should not agree to an executive member of the board leaving the employment of a NHS Foundation Trust, except in accordance with the terms of their contract of employment, including but not limited to service of their full notice period and/or material reductions in their time commitment to the role, without the board first having completed and approved a full risk assessment. ----- ------------------------- ------------------------------------- ------- --

-Part of schedule A (see above) Relating to Code of Governance reference Summary of requirement 66.
-6: Comply or explain Board C.1.2 The directors should report that the NHS Foundation Trust is a going concern with supporting assumptions or qualifications as necessary.
-See also ARM paragraph 2.16

-Compliant.
-See section 2 - Going Concern.

-67. 6: Comply or explain Board C.1.3 At least annually and in a timely manner, the board should set out clearly its financial, quality and operating objectives for the NHS Foundation Trust and disclose sufficient information, both quantitative and qualitative, of the NHS Foundation Trust's business and operation, including clinical outcome data, to allow members and governors to evaluate its performance. ----- ------------------------- ------- ------- ---

-Compliant.
-The board sets out clearly its financial quality and operating objectives for the Trust through board papers, published to the website.
-These include both quantitative and qualitative information on the Trust's business and operation.
-Clinical outcome data is also included in the annual quality account which will be published later this year.
+65. 6: Comply or explain Board/remuneration committee B.8.1 The remuneration committee should not agree to an executive member of the board leaving the employment of a NHS Foundation Trust, except in accordance with the terms of their contract of employment, including but not limited to service of their full notice period and/or material reductions in their time commitment to the role, without the board first having completed and approved a full risk assessment. lot appl licable in 2021/22.
+66. 6: Comply or explain Board C.1.2 The directors should report that the NHS Foundation Trust is a going concern with supporting assumptions or qualifications as necessary.
+See also ARM paragraph 2.16 Complia nt.
+See section 2 - Go ing Concern.
+67. 6: Comply or explain Board C.1.3 At least annually and in a timely manner, the board should set out clearly its financial, quality and operating objectives for the NHS Foundation Trust and disclose sufficient information, both quantitative and qualitative, of the NHS Foundation Trust's business and operation, including clinical outcome data, to allow members and governors to evaluate its performance. nclude k ualitative information or ing objectives for the Trust through board papers, published to the website.
+These usiness and operation.
+Clinical outcome data is also included in the annual

-68. 6: Comply or explain , Board C.1.4 a) The board of directors must notify NHSI/E and the council of governors without delay and should consider whether it is in the public's interest to bring to the public attention, any major new developments in the NHS Foundation Trust's sphere of activity which are not public knowledge, which it is able to disclose and which may lead by virtue of their effect on its assets and liabilities, or financial position or on the general course of its business, to a substantial change to the financial wellbeing, healthcare delivery performance or reputation and standing of the NHS Foundation Trust. b) The board of directors must notify NHSI/E and the council of governors without delay and should consider whether it is in the public interest to bring to public attention all relevant information which is not public knowledge concerning a material change in: the NHS Foundation Trust's financial condition; the performance of its business; and/or the NHS Foundation Trust's expectations as to its performance which, if made public, would be likely to lead to a substantial change to the financial wellbeing, healthcare delivery performance or reputation and standing of the NHS Foundation Trust.
-Compliant.
+68. 6: Comply or explain Board C.1.4 a) The board of directors must notify NHSI/E and the council of governors without delay and should consider whether it is in the public's interest to bring to the public attention, any major new developments in the NHS Foundation Trust's sphere of activity which are not public knowledge, which it is able to disclose and which may lead by virtue of their effect on its assets and liabilities, or financial position or on the general course of its business, to a substantial change to the financial wellbeing, healthcare delivery performance or reputation and standing of the NHS Foundation Trust. b) The board of directors must notify NHSI/E and the council of governors without delay and should consider whether it is in the public interest to bring to public attention all relevant information which is not public knowledge concerning a material change in: the NHS Foundation Trust's financial condition; the performance of its business; and/or the NHS Foundation Trust's expectations as to its performance which, if made public, would be likely to lead to a substantial change to the financial wellbeing, healthcare delivery performance or reputation and standing of the NHS Foundation Trust.
+Compliar nt.
 69. 6: Comply or explain Board/audit committee C.3.1 The board should establish an audit committee composed of at least three members who are all independent non-executive directors.
-Compliant.
-70. 6: Comply or explain Council of governors/ audit committee C.3.3 The council of governors should take the lead in agreeing with the audit committee the criteria for appointing, re-appointing and removing external auditors.
-Compliant.
+Complia nt.
+70. 6: Comply or explain Council of governors/audit committee C.3.3 The council of governors should take the lead in agreeing with the audit committee the criteria for appointing, re-appointing and removing external auditors.
+Complia nt.
+1 1 71.
+6: Comply or explain Council of governors/audit committee C.3.6 The NHS Foundation Trust should appoint an external auditor for a period of time which allows the auditor to develop a strong understanding of the finances, operations and forward plans of the NHS Foundation Trust.